-More information and guidelines from the Government and health professionals for educational settings can be found here, whilst advice on how pupils and staff can wash their hands properly can be found here.
+Learn more about guidelines from the Government and health professionals for educational settings and advice on proper handwashing techniques for pupils and staff.

-When encouraging pupils to practise effective hygiene methods, schools need to maintain regular communication with parents to ensure these methods are being practised at home, preventing dangerous germs and bacteria from entering and/or leaving the home.
+When encouraging pupils to practise effective hygiene methods, schools need to maintain regular communication with parents to ensure these methods are being practised at home, preventing dangerous germs and bacteria from entering and leaving home.

 CRB Cunninghams will look after your technology

-Teacher Tapp, the app that gathers daily information from teachers on various educational matters, recently found that 43% of secondary and 24% of primary teachers said they could figure out how to remotely broadcast a video lesson for their class in the event of a school closure.
-Read the full article here.
+Teacher Tapp, the app which gathers daily information from teachers on various educational matters, recently found that 43% of secondary and 24% of primary teachers said they could figure out how to remotely broadcast a video lesson for their class in the event of a school closure.